apx0101/jotboy/README.md

 # jotboy

-A two-panel ncurses task outliner.
-The left panel holds top-level task lists;
-the right panel is a word-wrapping text editor whose lines form a task tree, with nesting expressed as a two-space indent.
+A two-panel text editor to aid task management, in ncurses.
+The left panel holds top-level task lists, and the right panel is a word-wrapping text editor whose lines form a task tree, with nesting expressed as a two-space indent.

 New here?
 Read **[QUICKSTART.md](QUICKSTART.md)** — this file is the full